pantheon-systems/terminus-build-tools-plugin/README.md

 ## Setup

 In order to use this plugin, you will need to set up a GitHub repository and a CircleCI project for the site you wish to build.
 Credentials also need to be set up.
 Most of the work can be done for you automatically using the New Project Quickstart below, or you may set everything up manually.
+You may need to install this Terminus plugin first by going to the [Installation Section](#installation) of this document.

 ### Credentials